XianghuiHou/Avito-Duplicate-Ads-Detection-Kaggle/README.md

 <br>
 Avito is asking Kagglers to develop a model that can automatically spot duplicate ads.
 <br>
-My best is Stacking model with AUC 0.83.
+My best classification model has AUC 0.83.